red/red/red-system/library/zlib/README.md

     `rebol.exe -s compile-examples.r`  (Windows)

-    This script buid the example included in this directory.
+    This script builds all examples included in this directory.

 1. The resulting binary is in `red-system/builds/`, go try it!

-    Linux users run `zlib-mem-example` or `zlib-mem-example` from command line.
+    Linux users run `zlib-mem-example` or `zlib-disk-example` from command line.

     Windows users need to open a DOS console and run `zlib-mem-example.exe` or `zlib-disk-example.exe` from there.